 Trust me, you’re not alone in wondering if you’ll lose your milk supply if your baby misses a nighttime feed or two.

 It’s a valid question, and I’m here to provide all the answers you’re looking for when it comes to breast pumping at night.

-Honestly, there’s no one-size-fits-all answer, so we’ll get into the nitty gritty shortly.
-But first….
+Honestly, there’s no one-size-fits-all answer, so let’s get into the nitty gritty.